The

 could work in the warmth of the living quarters was part of that pattern,

-passionate love for each other every time they blew out the lamp and reached
+renewed their passionate love for each other every time they blew out

-to hold each other beneath the bedcovers.
+the lamp and reached to hold each other beneath the bedcovers.

 Warm-rain came, and it was possible to throw open the shutters.
 They were